 Saint Gregory’s is a co-educational, independent, Catholic school for students of all faiths from age 3 to 8th grade.
 For more than 60 years, the school has been graduating students of strong moral character who have gone on to competitive secondary and boarding schools, and from there to selective colleges and universities.
 In our close-knit community, each child is known, valued, and inspired.
 Our talented teachers actively promote intellectual curiosity and self-discipline in students and are dedicated to preparing every child to thrive and grow in the classroom, on the field, on the stage, and beyond.
-With a 6:1 ratio, our teachers connect with students on a one-to-one level, tap into children’s interests, and build strong bonds that last a lifetime.
+With a low student-to-teacher ratio, our teachers connect with students on a one-to-one level, tap into children’s interests, and build strong bonds that last a lifetime.
 Our classes are small by design and allow teachers to understand what motivates children and help them overcome obstacles.

 Saint Gregory’s graduates are known for being hardworking, confident, energetic leaders with strong academic achievements but also impressive interpersonal skills and poise.
 SGS students stand out.
 They emerge from our pre-k through 8th grade journey focused on the next step of their academic career, ready to embrace whatever the future may bring.

 Saint Gregory’s School has been graduating students of strong moral character with a thirst for learning for more than 60 years.

 Nurturing.
 Creative.
 Welcoming.
 Learning.